As you probably already know, work-life balance is super important.

 I am sure we are all ‘guilty’ of eating at our laptop every now and then… Personally, watching tutorials or masterclasses during my ‘lunch break’ makes me feel like a total badass.

 Nevertheless, where do we draw the line as to where work stops each day, and our lives outside of work commence?

 BTW, if you are reading this thinking, “But, my work is my life.
 It is my purpose.”

 That is SO awesome, and I am so happy you feel that you have found your true calling, but… We all need a break some time, our brains need their downtime to rest and recuperate, and your body needs attention, too.

 Oh, and your friends, family, and fur-babies, they would probably love some quality time with you as well!

-Often when we find ourselves building and running our businesses from home, the lines between your work and home life get a little blurry.
+Often when we find ourselves building and running our businesses from home, the lines between our work and home life get a little blurry.
 And, what initially starts as a dream, can quickly degrade into a nightmare-fuel, if we don’t set the necessary boundaries for ourselves.

 So, let’s get down to business.

-Today, I’ll be giving you five different suggestions to help you to not only balance and enjoy your life more, but totally avoid burnout.
+Today, I’ll be giving you five different suggestions to help you not only balance and enjoy your life more, but totally avoid burnout.
 You might already be doing some of these things, and if you are, I want you to know that I am so proud of you!